Harmelodic/init-frontend/README.md

 hope that the ecosystem eventually settles (and there are some technologies that the ecosystem seems to be settling on).

 Below, I have documented the paradigm shifts (from my perspective) over time:

-TODO: More writing of this 👇 - cover things like npm vs yarn vs pnpm, Hooks, Server Components, etc.

 ### 1990s